Description

 Career relevance and employability

 This qualification is directly relevant to scientific and technical careers in the space sector.
-It is particularly relevant to roles that are concerned with acquisition, handing and interpretation of data obtained by space-based instrumentation.
+It is particularly relevant to roles that are concerned with acquisition, handling and interpretation of data obtained by space-based instrumentation.

 Careers and Employability Services have more information on how OU study can improve your employability.